 10. Add a bird feeder

-Just be sure to read product descriptions to be certain that the feeder you buy is meant to attract the types of birds you want.
+Just be sure to read product descriptions to be certain the feeder you buy is meant to attract the types of birds you want.

 11. Set up a fire pit